dooshek/pynonymizer/README.md

-# PyNonimizer - PostgreSQL Database Anonymizer
+# PyNonymizer - PostgreSQL Database Anonymizer

 This Python script is designed to anonymize specified fields in a PostgreSQL database using Faker to generate fake data.
 It is particularly useful in environments where sensitive data needs to be masked before sharing databases or datasets with third-party developers or for testing purposes.